COMP122/comp122-f22/digital_logic/notes_11_7.md

 ## Announcements
    1. 23-binary-addition graded and posted
+      - I did not go searching for the assignment
+      - I provided a one hour buffer past the due date
-   1. Quiz schedule for this weekend possible delayed.
+   1. Quiz schedule for this weekend possible delayed
       1. Monday-Morning class was cancelled

 ## Today's Agenda